 - Alteration of records to receive coverage for services

-- Any charges for which claim documentation is incomplete or for which the claims administrator cannot identify or understand the item(s) being billed
+- Any charges for which claim documentation is incomplete or for which the Plan or claims administrator cannot identify or understand the item(s) being billed

 - Billing for more units than rendered

 - Billing for non-covered services using an incorrect CPT, HCPCS, and/or diagnosis code to receive coverage for services

 - Billing for services at a frequency or price per unit that is excessive or disproportionately high, relative to claims submitted to the Plan by similar providers

 - Billing for services that are actually performed by another provider (for example, when services were performed by an unlicensed provider but billed under a licensed provider's name)

 - Billing for unnecessary services